-Data-Based Instruction (DBI)
+Data-Based Instruction

-DBI, originally termed "Data-Based Program Modification" (Deno & Mirkin, 1977), is a hypothesis-driven, empirical approach to individualizing instruction.
-DBI, along with Curriculum-Based Measurement (CBM), addresses five critical assumptions: First, to provide effective individualized instruction, educators implement instructional approaches that are research- or evidence-based.
+Data-based instruction, originally termed "data-based program modification" (Deno & Mirkin, 1977), is a hypothesis-driven empirical approach to individualizing instruction.
+Along with curriculum-based measurement (CBM), DBI addresses five critical assumptions.
+First, to provide effective individualized instruction, educators implement instructional approaches that are research- or evidence-based.
 Second, effective, research-based instructional approaches exist, but it is impossible to predict whether these approaches will meet the unique needs of each individual student.
-Third, we can only hypothesize that a given instructional approach will work for an individual student; thus, we must test whether it is effective for that student.
-Fourth, to test whether the instructional approach is effective, we can collect ongoing assessment data and use it as evidence to determine whether an instructional approach is working for an individual student.
-Fifth, the ongoing assessment data used for instructional decision-making should reflect critical academic skills that we expect to improve over time.
+Third, it can only be hypothesized that a given instructional approach will work for an individual student; thus, one must test whether it is effective for that student.
+Fourth, to test whether the instructional approach is effective, ongoing assessment data can be collected and used as evidence to determine whether an instructional approach is working for an individual student.
+Fifth, the ongoing assessment data used for instructional decision-making should reflect critical academic skills that are expected to improve over time.

 Research syntheses (Jung et al., 2018; Stecker et al., 2005) have documented DBI's strong research base in writing, reading, and mathematics.
 Jung et al. (2018) specifically revealed that positive student outcomes are possible in spelling and writing for students with the most intensive writing needs, including students with learning and emotional disabilities.
 Recently, DBI has been studied in early writing as part of a large federal project with promising results.
-Teachers significantly improved their knowledge and skills in DBI, and writing outcomes also improved for students with disabilities (Lembke et al., 2018; McMaster et al., 2020; Poch, Jung, et al., 2020; Poch, McMaster, et al., 2020).
-Yet, DBI is not frequently used in practice (Fuchs et al., 2010; 2013), suggesting that educators may require supports to effectively individualize instruction using these techniques.
+Teachers significantly improved their knowledge and skills in DBI, and writing outcomes also improved for students with disabilities (Lembke et al., 2018; McMaster et al., 2020; Poch et al., 2020, 2021).
+Yet, DBI is not frequently used in practice (D. Fuchs et al., 2010, 2013), suggesting that educators may require supports to effectively individualize instruction using these techniques.

-Steps to Making Data-Based Decisions Using DBI
+Making Data-Based Decisions

-DBI consists of eight steps (Deno & Mirkin, 1977; McMaster & Lembke, 2014) whereby teachers implement an intervention while regularly monitoring a student's progress and making instructional decisions based on the student's performance.
+Data-based instruction consists of eight steps (Deno & Mirkin, 1977; McMaster & Lembke, 2014) whereby teachers implement an intervention while regularly monitoring a student's progress and making instructional decisions based on the student's performance.
 Figure 1 shows the DBI steps.
-Below, we describe each DBI step (alongside a vignette, a fictionalized account drawn from several authentic situations; see the note at the conclusion of the manuscript) and how teachers might implement DBI using various tools for their students, with a focus on writing.
+Each DBI step is described along-side a vignette indicating how teachers might implement DBI using various tools for their students, with a focus on writing.